PLEASE REFER TO THE PROGRAMME FOR TIMES OF MEETINGS AS THESE MAY VARY.

 11 August - meet at the Walled Garden, Leasowes Park at 2pm

 A Visit to the Walled Garden, Leasowes Park, Quinton, B63 3TR – We have a arranged a privileged visit to this little-known Grade I listed garden near Mucklow’s Hill, Halesowen.
 The Leasowes was the home of 18th century poet William Shenstone and his house, which was rebuilt in 1776, is now the home of Halesowen Golf Club.
 The walled garden was an essential element in feeding those who lived on the estate and flowers and plants were cultivated to beautify the grounds and rooms of the house.
-We will have a talk and opportunity to look round the garden, followed by tea or coffee at a cost of £3 per head.
+We will have a talk and opportunity to look round the garden.
+Unfortunately, due to Covid Health & Safety requirements, they are unable to provide tea or coffee at this time; however, this may change.
+There will be a charge of £3 per head.
 You can access it from Leasowes Lane, off Spies Lane and there is parking.
 If you travel by bus, catch the No.9, get off at the Royal Oak pub, continue down Spies Lane, turn right into Leasowes Lane and follow the lane.
+Please bring a mask and observe social distancing as much as possible.
+Numbers are limited to thirty.
+Please add your name to the list by phoning Dorothy on 0121 429 4623.

 8 September - 2.00 for 2.30 p.m.